frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 This module provides a client-server implementation, where the client application is a normal python program.
 The frovedis interface is almost same as Scikit-learn NearestNeighbors interface, but it doesn't have any dependency with Scikit-learn.
 It can be used simply even if the system doesn't have Scikit-learn installed.
-Thus, in this implementation, a python client can interact with a frovedis server sending the required python data for training at frovedis side.
+Thus in this implementation, a python client can interact with a frovedis server sending the required python data for training at frovedis side.
 Python data is converted into frovedis compatible data internally and the python ML call is linked with the respective